EDUCATION IN SOUTHERN KENTUCKY

 4. Collaborate to create and implement a comprehensive high-quality approach to school readiness.

-1. Improve the connection between school and work for disconnected youth through career and technical education, apprenticeships, work study and other innovative education approaches.
+1. Improve the connection between school and work through career and technical education, apprenticeships, work-and-learn models, and other innovative education approaches.

-3. Provide quality out-of-school opportunities that reinforce and enhance learning and preparation for future success.
+3. Provide quality extracurricular and co-curricular opportunities through schools and community partners that reinforce and enhance learning and preparation for future success.

 Residents throughout Southern Kentucky indicated that the education of children and youth is among the top ten issues that need to be addressed within our communities: